gigal00p/profile2ddl/README.md

 ## Installation

-Tou must have [Leiningen](https://leiningen.org/) installed.
+You must have [Leiningen](https://leiningen.org/) installed.
 Once done clone this repo and run `lein uberjar` inside it.
 Under target/uberjar you'll find standalone jar to run.

 ## Usage